 How Do I Care For A TPE Sex Toy?

 If you choose to buy a TPE sex toy, keep in mind that it has an expiration date – or should.
 That date varies depending on how you use it and how long the material lasts.
-TPE strokers can last weeks to months, but may break down before then.
+TPE strokers can last for many months, but may break down before then.

 Keep TPE sex toys away from heat sources and high temperatures, as they may melt.
 Any change to a TPE toy means it's time to throw it out.
-Never use TPE vaginally or anally, and always inspect your toy before you use it.
+Never use TPE vaginally, anally, or in the mouth, and always inspect your toy before you use it.

 Before each use, check your toy for: